How to Use Crep Protect Spray: The Dos and Don’ts

 Children must be supervised when using the Spray

-At Crep we also prioritise the safety of all consumers when they are using our products, especially our younger ones.
+At Crep, we also prioritise the safety of all consumers when they are using our products, especially our younger ones.
 All children must be supervised at all times when using our spray.
 We also recommend storing the product out of reach of children.

 DON'TS